matttm/terminal-hack/README.md

 Development: Inactive

-*** The multiplayer version iss in development on `origin/mulriplayer` but is being hindered by my environment's inability to uae mDNS.
+*** The multiplayer version is in development on `origin/mulriplayer` but is being hindered by my environment's inability to uae mDNS.

 ## Description